 Many companies recognize that environmental responsibility is vital.
 We’ve been on the leading edge of those efforts for decades, and we’re considered a leader in that field – not just in the tire industry, but across all sectors.
 We received silver recognition in the 2018 RobecoSAM sustainability assessment, ranking us as one of the most eco-friendly companies in the world.

 Hopefully this gives you a sound education about how tires impact the planet.
 Best of luck picking tires that are right for you and good for the environment!
-We have plenty of options for you.
+We have plenty of premium tire options for you.